google/distbench/README.md

 ## Introduction

-This benchmark is made to evaluate Remote Procedure Calls (RPCs) stacks, as RPCs represent an important amount of data communication in the data center.
+Distbench is a framework to evaluate Remote Procedure Calls (RPCs) stack efficiency for arbitrary distributed computing patterns.
+RPCs are a common communication mechanism used for large-scale data center computations today.

-Using realistic and widely used traffic pattern, the whole RPCs stack can be evaluated: data serialization/de-serialization, remote calls, thread wake-ups, eventually compression/decompression, encryption/decryption...
+Distbench uses realistic and widely used traffic pattern to evaluate all attributes of an RPC stack such as, data serialization/de-serialization, remote calls, thread wake-ups, compression/decompression, encryption/decryption, network to host interactions, etc.

 ### Why Distbench ?